clarus/concurrent-computations/README.md

 Concurrent computations
 =======================

 A definition of concurrent computations in Coq.
+Designed for Coq 8.4.